-Unit Assessment Weightings and Marks Availability AS 1 Experimental Students develop, explore and record 50% of AS Summer only.
-Portfolio ideas.
-20% of A Level.
-AS 2 Personal Students present a personal outcome in 50% of AS Summer only.
-Response response to a theme.
+Unit Assessment Weightings and Marks Availability AS 1 Experimental Portfolio Students develop, explore and record ideas.
+50% of AS 20% of A Level.
+Summer only.
+AS 2 Personal Response Students present a personal outcome in response to a theme.
 10 hour controlled test.
-20% of A Level.
-Summer omy.
-A2 1 Personal and Written and practical work inform each other 60% of A2 Summer only.
-Critical Investigation and are integrated, but are marked separately.
+50% of AS 20% of A Level.
+Summer only.
+A2 1 Personal and Critical Investigation Written and practical work inform each other and are integrated, but are marked separately.
 Written investigation 1000 - 3000 words.
-36% of A Level A2 2 Thematic Students present an outcome in response to 40% of A2 Summer only.
-Outcome a theme.
+60% of A2 36% of A Level Summer only.
+A2 2 Thematic Outcome Students present an outcome in response to a theme.
 15 hour controlled test.
-24% of A Level
+40% of A2 24% of A Level Summer only.